Scan for domain siblings

 Domain siblings are domain names that share the same second-level domain name with a target domain, but have a different top-level domain (TLD).
 For example, if the target domain is example.com, its domain siblings might include example.net, example.org, and so on.

-1. Navigate to Advanced Query Builder > Domain Queries > siblings
+1. Navigate to Advanced Query Builder > Domain Queries > Siblings.

-2. Specify a domain
+2. Specify a domain.

-3. Click Search
+3. Click Search.

-Saving queries
+Save queries

-1. Specify the query parameters
+1. Specify query parameters.

-2. Click Save Query
+2. Click Save Query.